RicArch97/ESP-smart-things/README.md

 Json objects are returned from `get` functions from the api class.

 #### String get(String key)
 > Get a value from the Json object for a key. (e.g. `weatherStation.get("Latitude")`).
-This function return a String with the value.
+This function returns a String with the value.

 #### String get(int object, String key)
 > Get a value from an array of Json objects, like the weatherData. `object` is the array index. (e.g. `weatherData.get(0, "Value")`) returns the value for the first object in the array).
 The function returns a string with the value.